driskell/log-courier/README.md

 ### Linux / Unix / OS X

-*Most requirements are usually available via your operating system distribution's package manager.
+*Most requirements are usually available via your distribution's package manager.
 On OS X, Git and GNU make are provided automatically by XCode.*

 Run the following commands to download and build Log Courier.